Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Experiments

 \subsection{Ablation Study}

-We conducted ablation study to verify the effectiveness of each modules in GEEA in different tasks.
-In Table~\ref{tab:ablation_study}, we can observe that the best results was achieved by a complete GEEA and removing any module would result in performance loss in both two tasks.
-Interestingly, GEEA still learned some entity alignment information even we did not employ an EEA loss (the $2$nd row), which empirically proved that generative objectives helps EEA learning.
+We conducted ablation studies to verify the effectiveness of each module in GEEA.
+In Table~\ref{tab:ablation_study}, we can observe that the best results were achieved by the complete GEEA, and removing any module resulted in a performance loss.
+Interestingly, GEEA still worked even if we did not employ an EEA loss (the $2$nd row) in the entity alignment experiment.
+It captured alignment information without the explicit optimization of the entity alignment objective through contrastive loss, which is an indispensable module in previous EEA methods.
+This observation further validates the effectiveness of GEEA.